liyuke65535/Part-Aware-Transformer/README.md

 # Part-Aware-Transformer

+## 🔥 News
+We updated the visualization codes.

+See instructions in /visualization/readme.md.

+## Welcome

-Official repo for "Part-Aware Transformer for Generalizable Person Re-identification" [ICCV 2023]
+This is the official repo for "Part-Aware Transformer for Generalizable Person Re-identification" [ICCV 2023]

 <div align=center><img src="https://github.com/liyuke65535/Part-Aware-Transformer/assets/39180877/a92d863d-43c7-48ca-b4d5-d34eef237fd5"></div>